Drinking age lowered from 25 to 21 in Haryana | Science-Environment

 In this regard, the Haryana Excise (Amendment) Bill, 2021 was passed by the State Assembly here.

-The National Capital Territory of Delhi has also recently reduced the age limit to 21.
-Moreover, the socio-economic conditions of the day have changed drastically from the time when the above provisions were incorporated in the Excise Act, the bill said.
+The National Capital Territory of Delhi has also recently reduced the age limit to 21 years.
+Moreover, the socio economic conditions of the day have changed drastically from the time when the earlier provisions were incorporated in the Excise Act, as per the Bill, tabled by Deputy Chief Minister Dushyant Chautala, who also holds the Excise and Taxation portfolio.

-The people now are more educated and participating in new endeavours and also can take rational decisions when it comes to responsible drinking, states the Bill.
+People now are more educated and participating in new endeavours and also can take rational decisions when it comes to responsible drinking, the Bill stated.

+It was highlighted that at the time of framing the Excise Policy for 2021-22, it was discussed that the drinking age might be lowered to 21 as several states, including Delhi, had recently reduced the age limit to the same age.

+In all, six bills including the one related to excise were passed in the Haryana Assembly on Wednesday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)